can-er/openai-monitor/README.md

-Of course!
-Here's the updated README with the specified changes:

----

 # OpenAI Monitor Script

 This script monitors the OpenAI website for the presence of the text "(DALL·E 3 coming soon!)" and sends a notification via Telegram if the text is not found.